 January 2021

 Leaders from federal agencies including HUD, DOJ, DOT, NOAA, OMB, OSHA, USDA, CPSC and others noted their support for the interagency work of the Task Force.
-Three Task Force priority areas were highlighted: asthma disparities; lead exposure and safety; and climate, emergencies, and disasters.
+Three Task Force priority areas were highlighted: asthma; lead exposure and safety; and extreme weather events, emergencies, and disasters.

-- The new priority on climate, emergencies and disasters will help to coordinate and enhance federal activities to protect children’s health and safety in the face of such events.
+- The priority on children in emergencies and disasters will help to coordinate and enhance federal activities to protect children’s health and safety in the face of such events.

 - The Task Force continues to make progress protecting children from lead exposures by aligning federal efforts to meet the needs of communities to reduce childhood lead exposures.

-Prior to closing the meeting, Regan reiterated a request that Task Force principals designate or confirm staff to serve on the Task Force steering committee and related subcommittees.
+Prior to closing the meeting, the Co-chairs reiterated a request that Task Force principals designate or confirm staff to serve on the Task Force steering committee and related subcommittees.

 Closer to Zero